markusfisch/advent-of-awk/README.md

 	$ ./test check

-If this prints nothing it means all solutions are still correct.
+This will print nothing if all the solutions are correct.
 Otherwise the differences will be shown.

 To update the `solutions` file after adding a new solution, you'd do: